giridharNR/GAIT-for-Meetings/CATS/README.md

-This repository contains code for the CATS (Coherence Aware Text Segmentation) tool, which performs text segmentation.
+This folder contains code for the CATS (Coherence Aware Text Segmentation) tool, which performs text segmentation.
 For details about the model, please refer to the AAAI 2020 paper [Two-Level Transformer and Auxiliary Coherence Modeling for Improved Text Segmentation](https://arxiv.org/abs/2001.00891).

 ## Setup